scmilhon/glpi-ticket-report-sign/README.md

 In **Setup → Plugins**, install + enable **Ticket Report & Sign**.

-Both are dropped on uninstall; the underlying Document rows the plugin produced are not touched, so previously signed PDFs remain attached to their tickets.

 ## Authorization

 Only users that match one of the following on a given ticket can